Having a hard time falling asleep?

 Overall, hormones perform a delicate balancing act to help regulate mood, energy levels, libido and sleep — among other functions.
 Understandably, when there’s a decline in hormone production, it can throw off sleep patterns.

 Maybe the most disturbing part of menopause for many women is hot flashes and bedtime and sleep is when they are often noticed most.
 It’s even worse when your bed partner is as hot as a heater too!
+The best cooling mattresses will draw away extra body heat to keep you from feeling like you’re burning up.
 One of the most useful sleeping accessories for hot flashes and hot sleepers is the Chilipad, I can’t tell you how many of my patients and friends swear by them.

 (For more information, read my blog post on how menopause affects sleep.)